psas/procedure-book/02-LaunchTowerComputer.markdown

   * USB hub power LED on BeagleBoard
 1. Notify launch control team that LTC has been powered on.
 Wait for launch control team to confirm a remote connection to the LTC.
-1. Replace bottom bulkhead cover.
+1. Replace bottom bulkhead cover plate.
 1. Connect internal ignition battery.
 Notify launch control team of connection.